realchrisward/Mousebook/README.md

 *search and replace "{server ip}" with the ip address of the server running your mySQL backend *search and replace "{server login}" with the read only username so that the users attempting to sign in can be checked against the "userbook" database
 *search and replace "{server pass}" with the read only password matched to the username used to access the "userbook" database
+*search and replace "{server port}" with the port used to access the "userbook" database

 *NOTE - you will need to manage database users/passwords/access through the "userbook" database